azure123devops123/my-helm/README.md

 - `helm ls -A -a`

-**Now access our web application & make sure we are getting both custom headers for prod and dev environments.**
+**Now access the web application in the dev and prod environment & make sure we are getting both custom headers for prod and dev environments.**